Loom Hero Image

 Preneed (adj.) — Occurring before there is a need.
 Especially planned prior to death.
 A term coined by the funeral industry.

-Post-mortem (noun.) — Usually meaning an examination of a dead body to determine the cause of death.
-For us, meaning the afterlife of a digital account after one has legally passed on.
+Post-mortem (noun.) — Typically an examination of a dead body to determine the cause of death.
+For the purpose of this project, it refers to the afterlife of a digital account after one has legally passed on.

 Noise (noun.) — Content on media that does not hold sentimental value, educational knowledge, or value that is wished to be kept in a digital legacy.